Case Study - Corridor Digital

 Q: How much system RAM do I need?

 A: Depending on the length, resolution, and complexity of your projects, After Effects can often benefit from having very large amounts of RAM available.
 Larger amounts of RAM allows AE to store more previews in RAM rather than on a cache disk which can result in smoother playback.
 Using a fast SSD as your cache drive can mitigate some of the performance loses, but no hard drive or SSD is as fast as RAM.
 In general, we recommend 64GB of RAM unless your projects are relatively simple or you are just learning to use After Effects.
-If you work with very complex projects, however, our Standard workstation allows for 128GB of RAM.
+If you work with very complex projects, however, our "High RAM Capacity" workstation allows for 128GB of RAM.

 Q: Should I use an SSD for my disk cache?